 TRC Surge Protector 44260

 The TRC Surge Protector 44260 is a portable, 30-amp that is rated at 2100 joules.

 This portable surge protector can only do two main things.
-It checks the polarity to provide protection against upsurge but once again, doesn’t cut off power supply automatically.
+It checks the polarity to provide protection against upsurge but, once again, doesn’t cut off the power supply automatically.

 It comes with a lock that you have to break before you can steal it.